sridharmsundaram/guardpay-fraud-detection/README.md

 # GuardPay — Real-Time Payment Fraud Detection on Confluent Cloud + Flink

 GuardPay scores card payments and flags fraudulent transactions the moment they happen, instead of finding fraud later in a next-day report.
 It runs entirely as streaming SQL on Confluent Cloud.
-There are Connectors available in Confluent - these connectors help you to fetch live data from stream .
-IN this scenario, I have tried to simulate a card transaction system where there would be m,ultiple card transacations that are populated.
+There are Connectors available in Confluent - these connectors help you to fetch live data from stream.

+IN this scenario, I have tried to simulate a card transaction system where there would be multiple card transacations that are populated.
 The Connectors bring in a live stream of card transactions plus reference data for cardholders and merchant risk.
 THe Merchant Risk is generated from sample schemas for this demo.

 Using Apache Flink, I created tables that join each transaction to the cardholder and merchant risk, keep a rolling per-card profile, and assign a fraud risk score using both rules (velocity, impossible travel, high-risk merchant, large amounts) and a built-in anomaly check on spend.

 A sink connector pushes the alerts out to a downstream system.
 Every stream is governed by Schema Registry and the whole flow is visible in Stream Lineage.